 Question: Is there a deposit?

 Mr.G: Yes.
-I request a $25 deposit to hold your spot.
+If you do not use Eventbrite, I request a $25 deposit to hold your spot.
 (I will take the $25 off your final bill) The deposit is there to make a commitment to the day for both of us.
 This way I know you are coming and I can prepare.
 I can send you a Paypal invoice to make a deposit for the class, and you can pay the rest in person.

 Question: What time is the class offered?

-Mr.G: We can start at 9am on a weekend day, finishing in the afternoon about 2-4pm.
-This is depending on the class size.
+Mr.G: We can start at 10am on a weekend day, finishing in the afternoon about 2pm.

 Question: What do I bring to the class?